Wamuza1/Credit_Risk_Analysis/README.md

 # Overview of the Project

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.The purpose of this analysis is to create a supervised machine learning model that accurately predict credit risk.
 We evaluated various machine learning models to determine which is better at predicting credit risk.
+We used following algorithms/techniques.

-Naive Random Oversampling
+Naive Random Oversampling,
-SMOTE Oversampling
+SMOTE Oversampling,
-Cluster Centroid Undersampling
+Cluster Centroid Undersampling,
-SMOTEENN Sampling
+SMOTEENN Sampling,
-Balanced Random Forest Classifying
+Balanced Random Forest Classifying,
-Easy Ensemble Classifying
+Easy Ensemble Classifying.

 ** Deliverable 1: Use Resampling Models to Predict Credit Risk